Park Development Framework

 For over 50 years the Lee Valley Regional Park Authority has been working alongside many partner organisations to transform the post-industrial land along the River Lee into a place for leisure, recreation, sport and nature.

-The Park is now a mosaic of award-winning open spaces, heritage sites, country parks, farms, golf courses, lakes and riverside trails, campsites, marinas, angling and boating locations.
+The park is now a mosaic of award-winning open spaces, heritage sites, country parks, farms, golf courses, lakes and riverside trails, campsites, marinas, angling and boating locations.
 All of these attract more than 7 million visitors a year.
 In addition, the Park includes a number of new facilities delivered as part of the legacy of the London 2012 Olympic and Paralympic Games.
-These facilities include the Lee Valley White Water Centre near Waltham Cross, Hertfordshire, the Lee Valley Velodrome and VeloPark, and the Lee Valley Hockey and Tennis Centres, all within the Olympic Park at Stratford.
+These facilities include Lee Valley White Water Centre near Waltham Cross, Hertfordshire, Lee Valley VeloPark, and Lee Valley Hockey and Tennis Centres, all within the Olympic Park at Stratford.

-The Authority has completed is in the process of preparing a suite of documents, the Park Development Framework (PDF), which sets out will establish our aspirations and specific proposals for the future use and development of the Regional Park.
+The Authority has completed is in the process of preparing a suite of documents, the Park Development Framework, which sets out will establish our aspirations and specific proposals for the future use and development of the Regional Park.

 In July 2010, the Authority adopted the Vision, Strategic Aims and Principles followed by adoption of a series of Thematic Proposals in January 2011 which set out development and management proposals on a broad Park-wide thematic basis.